 - The file number of your eviction case

-- Do not fill in the “Notice of Motion” section until the court gives you a hearing date.
+- Don’t fill in the “Notice of Motion” section until the court gives you a hearing date.

 - Attach copies of any documents that help prove what you’ve said in the motion is true.